codaxy/cx-google-maps/README.md

 Cx Google Maps
 ==============

-Cx Google Maps is a [CxJS](https://cxjs.io) wrapper around [react-google-maps](https://github.com/tomchentw/react-google-maps).
+Cx Google Maps is a [CxJS](https://cxjs.io) wrapper around [Google Maps](https://developers.google.com/maps/documentation/javascript/reference/).
 It contains a handful of useful classes for creating modern maps-aware applicatons with Cx.
 You can see a working demo of it [here](http://codaxy.github.io/cx-google-maps).

-The library contains wrappers around following `react-google-maps` components:
+The library contains wrappers around following Google Maps components:

 - BicyclingLayer
 - Circle
 - DirectionsRenderer
 - DrawingManager
-- FusionTablesLayer
-- GoogleMap
+- Map
 - GroundOverlay
 - HeatmapLayer
 - InfoBox